vesich/Shared-Trips/README.md

 # Carpooling

 ### Back-end Application using Express.js with authentication and authorization.
-You can travel with other people and make new on the road buddies.
+You can travel with other people and make new buddies on the road.
 You can join to someone's post or make your own one.

 #### Technologies implemented in this multi-page Application: